 But beyond those three, you also have sweet, nerdy Neville Longbottom.
 The dreamy-eyed Luna Lovegood, who always seems to have one foot in some other world of her own imagination.
 Prankster twins Fred and George Weasley.
 The gentle giant of a professor, Hagrid, who often puts his foot in his mouth.
-Professor Snape, whose cruelty as a teacher can make him seem downright evil.
-And of course Albus Dumbledore, the kind-hearted and endlessly wise headmaster of the school.
+Professor Snape, whose cruelty as a teacher can make him seem downright evil to the books’ young protagonists.
+And of course Albus Dumbledore, the endlessly wise headmaster of the school.
 That’s just a few.

 Each of these characters goes through so many adventures over the course of the seven novels, you seem them in new lights that test who they are.
 Hagrid falls in love.
-You learn about Snape’s old flame back when he was in school — no spoilers there!
+You learn about Snape’s old flame and Dumbledore’s mission in life.
 And everyone has a chance to be heroic as they join in the fight against Voldemort, no matter how innocent or timid they at first appear.

 No matter who you are, you’ll find a character in the series you can relate to.
 More than anything, I’d say the experience of Harry Potter is like hanging out with good friends.
 You want to spend that time with them, and you can’t wait to see what happens to them next.